TIL6022-Python-Programming/lab4-starter-code/README.md

 # Lab4 Starter Code
-This repository contains the code template for the Lab 4 Python Environment developed for the course TIL6022 Python Programming at TU Delft.
+This repository contains the code template for the Lab 4 Data Import Export developed for the course TIL6022 Python Programming at TU Delft.

 ## Instructions for Teachers